LF-digitala-kanaler/LFDS/content/visual-identity/graphics/index.md

 template: CategoryOverview
 previewImage: /img/illustration.svg
 title: Graphics
-intro: "Our graphic family consists of three different members: illustration, graphic objects and icons.
-The graphics are made by simple geometric forms and can be used for decoration, communication and information."
+intro: 'Our graphic family consists of three different members: illustration, graphic objects and icons.
+The graphics are made by simple geometric forms and can be used for decoration, communication and information.'
 ---

 <section>
 <Collapse title="About the illustration style">
 <div class="content">